sahuidhsu/selenium-grid-docker/README_EN.md

   - [x] Determine whether the user has permission to use the docker command
 - [x] Automatically delete expired images
 - [x] Add English support
+- [x] Add preserve-arguments option to update(provided by WatchTower)
 - [ ] Run with parameters to achieve non-interactive deployment
 - [ ] Support Windows (seems unnecessary)